Euphredes/Euphredes/README.txt

-I'll use silence, chanting, or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks thorugh my self-imposed monotony.
+I'll use silence, chanting, or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks through my self-imposed monotony.
 That reaction is a choice for me to do something with or not.
 I feel like a gambler with a stranger, who I've been closest to, gambling over my life and death.

-.it., this monster goes by many names.
+.it., this mystery goes by many names.
 Perhaps you too, reader, call .it. something different than: ego.
 But who would want to deal with such a dangerous